Active funding OPPORTUNITIES

-The CoC Program (24 CFR part 578) is designed to promote a community-wide commitment to the goal of ending homelessness; to provide funding for efforts by nonprofit providers, states, Indian Tribes or tribally designated housing entities (as defined in section 4 of the Native American Housing Assistance and Self-Determination Act of 1996 (25 U.S.C.
-4103) (TDHEs)), and local governments to quickly rehouse homeless individuals, families, persons fleeing domestic violence, dating violence, sexual assault, and stalking, and youth while minimizing the trauma and dislocation caused by homelessness; to promote access to and effective utilization of mainstream programs by homeless individuals and families; and to optimize self-sufficiency among those experiencing homelessness.
-Before the application is submitted to HUD, the CoC is required to hold a local competition to determine which projects will be included in the consolidated application, along with their relative priority.
+The Continuum of Care (CoC) Program (24 CFR part 578) is designed to promote a community-wide commitment to the goal of ending homelessness; to provide funding for efforts by nonprofit providers, states, Indian Tribes or tribally designated housing entities (as defined in section 4 of the Native American Housing Assistance and Self-Determination Act of 1996 (25 U.S.C.
+4103) (TDHEs)), and local governments to quickly rehouse homeless individuals, families, persons fleeing domestic violence, dating violence, sexual assault, and stalking, and youth while minimizing the trauma and dislocation caused by homelessness; to promote access to and effective utilization of mainstream programs by homeless individuals and families, and to optimize self-sufficiency among those experiencing homelessness.

 Priority 1 - CoC Bonus Grant

-The Lake County Continuum of Care will be dedicating the allocated $12,119 of the CoC Bonus to continuing the HMIS for the LCCoC.
+The Lake County Continuum of Care will be dedicating the allocated $12,121 of the CoC Bonus to building a bridge between HMIS and the Care Coordination System to strengthen Coordinated Entry for the LCCoC.

 Priority 2 - Domestic Violence

-The Lake County Continuum of Care is Pleased to Announce Sunrise Special Services as the Subrecipient of the Domestic Violence Bonus.
+The Lake County Continuum of Care is Pleased to Announce the Renewal of Sunrise Special Services for the Domestic Violence Bonus.

 The Lake County Continuum of Care (LCCoC) is pleased to announce the availability of up to $50,000 through the Continuum of Care Competition Program for Domestic Violence. to prevent, prepare for and respond to individuals and families in a domestic violence program who are experiencing homelessness or receiving homeless assistance, in Lake County.